 Academic Life

 Princeton University is unique in the way it combines the strengths of a major research university with the qualities of an outstanding liberal arts college.
 Princeton excels in its commitment to teaching and provides learning opportunities both within and outside of the classroom.
-Whether through independent study, student-initiated seminars or lectures in emerging fields, Princeton students have the flexibility to shape dynamic academic programs that prepare them for leadership and lives of service.
+Princeton students have the flexibility to shape dynamic academic programs that prepare them for leadership and lives of service.

 The Faculty

-Seventy-seven percent of the professorial faculty is tenured.
-Excluding visitors, 469 members of the faculty are women.
-There were 200 tenured women on the faculty in fall 2022.
+Seventy-eight percent of the professorial faculty is tenured.
+Excluding visitors, 491 members of the faculty are women.
+There were 207 tenured women on the faculty in fall 2023.

 All faculty members at Princeton are expected to teach, as well as engage in research.
 Faculty members work closely with undergraduates in the supervision of junior-year independent work and senior theses.